Academic Editing Services

-My calendar is typically booked at least six weeks in advance for book-length projects, while shorter documents (e.g., journal articles) can often be worked into my schedule with less notice.
+My calendar is typically booked three to six months in advance for book-length projects, while shorter documents (e.g., journal articles) can often be worked into my schedule with less notice.
 So don’t wait to contact me until your manuscript is “ready” to be sent out for editing.
 It’s never too early in the writing process to start exploring the possibility of working together.
 I do offer rush rates for projects that require me to work overtime, but getting in touch with me early will help avoid that scenario.

 For general policies, see the frequently asked questions.

 Note that I’m not currently accepting projects written for degree programs, such as dissertations, theses, or coursework.
 I do still work with students on manuscripts for publication and other professional documents.